Dangerously in Love: Release and promotion

-Beyoncé said she had trouble convincing executives at Columbia Records to release Dangerously in Love.
+Beyoncé said she had trouble convincing Columbia Records executives to release Dangerously in Love.
 She recounted that it was almost not released: "In 2003, I had my first solo album.
 But when I played it through for my record label, they told me I didn't have one hit on my album.
 I guess they were kinda right, I had five—'Dangerously in Love', 'Naughty Girl', 'Me, Myself and I', 'Baby Boy' and 'Crazy in Love'."
-Since Kelly Rowland's "Dilemma" was concurrently charting atop the US Billboard Hot 100, Beyoncé's management released "Work It Out", one of the songs on the soundtrack to Austin Powers in Goldmember, instead of a single from Dangerously in Love to preclude it from possibly competing with "Dilemma".
+Since Kelly Rowland's "Dilemma" was concurrently charting atop the US Billboard Hot 100, Beyoncé's management released "Work It Out", one of the songs on the soundtrack to Austin Powers in Goldmember, instead of a single from Dangerously in Love to prevent it from possibly competing with "Dilemma".
 Dangerously in Love was consequently pushed back from its original October 2002 release date to December, and then to May 2003.
-Beyoncé recorded a cover version of 50 Cent's "In Da Club", which served its way to mixtapes before the original release date.
-The song failed to dominate as a "dancefloor favorite"; Mathew Knowles, however, confirmed that it was just a "buzz cut" and was not included on the album.
-Nonetheless, it earned enough airplay to chart on the US Hot R&B/Hip-Hop Songs.
+Beyoncé recorded a cover version of 50 Cent's "In da Club", which circulated on mixtapes before the original release date.
+The song failed to become a "dancefloor favorite"; Mathew Knowles, however, confirmed that it was just a "buzz cut" and was not included on the album.
+Nonetheless, it earned enough airplay to reach the US Hot R&B/Hip-Hop Songs.
 While Beyoncé was completing the album, several of its tracks had leaked online.
-In an effort to prevent more tracks from the album being spread illegally, as well as being a victim of bootlegging, Columbia Records, with high commercial expectations from the album, pulled the release of Dangerously in Love to June 24, two weeks ahead of the planned July 8 release.
+In an effort to prevent more tracks from being spread illegally or bootlegged, Columbia Records, with high commercial expectations from the album, pulled the release of Dangerously in Love to June 24, two weeks ahead of the planned July 8 release.

-Buyers who pre-ordered Dangerously in Love via Sony Music's online store received links where they could download a song titled "I Can't Take No More" (written by Beyoncé, Mario Winans and Mike Jones and produced by Winans); the offer lasted until the album's release.
+Buyers who pre-ordered Dangerously in Love via Sony Music's online store received links from which they could download a song titled "I Can't Take No More" (written by Beyoncé, Mario Winans and Mike Jones and produced by Winans); the offer lasted until the album's release.
 On June 14, Beyoncé premiered songs from the album during her first solo concert and the pay-per-view television special titled Ford Presents Beyoncé Knowles, Friends & Family, Live From Ford's 100th Anniversary Celebration in Dearborn, Michigan.
-By the night of the album's release, Beyoncé's concert was broadcast in over 20 theaters across the United States.
+On the night of the album's release, Beyoncé's concert was broadcast in over 20 theaters across the United States.
 Rowland, Michelle Williams, Tyrese and Beyoncé's younger sister Solange also performed during the show.
 Beyoncé also promoted the album by performing on television shows such as Saturday Night Live, Late Show with David Letterman, Today, The Early Show, and The View.
 She further promoted it with her Dangerously in Love Tour in November 2003, performing in the United Kingdom, Ireland and the Netherlands.
 Her concert at Wembley Arena in London on November 10, was filmed for her live album Live at Wembley, released on April 26, 2004.
-Additionally, Beyoncé co-headlined the Verizon Ladies First Tour with Alicia Keys and Missy Elliott across the US from March to April.
+Additionally, Beyoncé co-headlined the Verizon Ladies First Tour with Alicia Keys and Missy Elliott across the US from March to April 2004.